gauravdhiman/blog.gaurav-dhiman.com/content/post/recipe to build large scale web apps.md

 After going through all above, we can easily see how the deployment infrastructure has changed over period and how reactive and scale-able the deployment inftastructure has become, leveraging the cluster capabilities.

 #### Serverless OR Function as a Service (FaaS) deployment
 Serverless deployment approach is relatively new approach and now things are moving from containerized deployments to serverless deployments.
 The key difference between both is how we build and package our app.
 I am not sure, but the underlining infrastructure of serverless deployments may be containers only.
 In serverless deployment, we need not to manage any server.
 As an app team, we don't even need to know anything about where the servers are, what are their IPs or hostnames etc.; everything is taken care by deployment service provider.

+{{< image classes="fig-100 center clear" src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcT5Oj5Cc5fj28_pGhSak2-N-PIvuR5pQLd_YQQfMbEGtk8omH0i&usqp=CAU" group="group:travel" title="Serverless Architecture" >}}

-In serverless, the {{< hl-text cyan >}} deployment unit is an entry point of an app {{< /hl-text >}}.
+ In serverless architecture, the {{< hl-text cyan >}} deployment unit is an entry point of an app {{< /hl-text >}}.
 You can think of an entry point of an app as any callable point in app to render a page or accept / return data (API).
-Its further smaller unit that microservice.
+It's further smaller unit that microservice.

-{{< image classes="fig-100 center clear" src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcT5Oj5Cc5fj28_pGhSak2-N-PIvuR5pQLd_YQQfMbEGtk8omH0i&usqp=CAU" group="group:travel" title="Serverless Architecture" >}}
+ {{< image classes="fig-100 center clear" src="https://www.cloudflare.com/img/learning/serverless/glossary/function-as-a-service-faas/monolithic-application-microservice-faas.svg" group="group:travel" title="Transition from Monolithic to Serverless Architecture (Image credit: www.cloudflare.com)" >}}

 ***Advantages of Serverless over containerized deployments:***
-- Deployments are agnostic to underlining hetrogenious infrastructure.
+* Deployments are agnostic to underlining hetrogenious infrastructure.
-- As a developer, one need not to mantain or configure any servers / containers.
+* As a developer, one need not to mantain or configure any servers / containers.
-- Deployment unit is much smaller as compared to containers.
+* Deployment unit is much smaller as compared to containers.
 In serverless, deployment unit is a function (an entry point for API, page etc.), where as in containerized deployments, unit of deployment is container, which may include whole app (middleware logic) or a microservice.
-- As deployment unit is function (logical flow), so the change to one function does not require deployment of whole app or microservice, only the changes function is built and re-deployed.
+* As deployment unit is function (logical flow), so the change to one function does not require deployment of whole app or microservice, only the changes function is built and re-deployed.
 This result in much easier and faster change management.
-- Most of the cloud providers charge based on function invocations - that means request to your application, where as for containers they charge based on uptime of container.
+* Most of the cloud providers charge based on function invocations - that means request to your application, where as for containers they charge based on uptime of container.
 As a result, yur cost of running app in serverless would normally be less as compared to app running in containers.

 ***Disadvantages of Servicerless when compared to containerized deployments:***
-- Deployments are kind of blackbox.
+* Deployments are kind of blackbox.
 You dont know where your code lives, so you loose sense of control.
-- Hard to debug in production as you can not loging to any server and see what went wrong.
+* Hard to debug in production as you can not loging to any server and see what went wrong.
 You app level logging should save you here.

 ### Summary
 To make your web app scale-able, you need to work on both application architecture and deployment infrastructure.
-Key taek aways:
+Key take aways:
-- Deployable unit should be small (microservices or functions) and independent of other units (functional block).
+* Deployable unit should be small (microservices or functions) and independent of other unIt's (functional block).
-- Deployable units / components should be loosely couple through APIs exposed by each component.
+* Deployable unIt's / components should be loosely couple through APIs exposed by each component.
-- Deployment infrastructure should be clusterd, so that it can scale up and down on need basis.
+* Deployment infrastructure should be clusterd, so that it can scale up and down on need basis.
-- Use container and container orchestration or serveless approach to deploy an app, so that infrastructure can respond to scaling needs in real-time.
+* Use container and container orchestration or serveless approach to deploy an app, so that infrastructure can respond to scaling needs in real-time.
 ****